Technological change: Social system

 The social system provides a medium through which and boundaries within which, innovation is adopted.
 The structure of the social system affects technological change in several ways.
 Social norms, opinion leaders, change agents, government and the consequences of innovations are all involved.
 Also involved are cultural setting, nature of political institutions, laws, policies and administrative structures.

 Time

 Time enters into the acceptance process in many ways.
 The time dimension relates to the innovativeness of an individual or other adopter, which is the relative earliness or lateness with which an innovation is adopted.

 Technological change can cause the production-possibility frontier to shift outward, allowing economic growth.

 Economics

 In economics, technological change is a change in the set of feasible production possibilities.

 A technological innovation is Hicks neutral, following John Hicks (1932), if a change in technology does not change the ratio of capital's marginal product to labour's marginal product for a given capital-to-labour ratio.
-A technological innovation is Harrod neutral (following Roy Harrod) if the technology is labour-augmenting (i.e. helps labor); it is Solow neutral if the technology is capital-augmenting (i.e. helps capital).
+A technological innovation is Harrod neutral (following Roy Harrod) if the technology is labour-augmenting (i.e. helps labor); it is Solow neutral (following Robert Solow) if the technology is capital-augmenting (i.e. helps capital).